bailslearnsstuff/bailslearnsstuff/README.md

 ### Welcome to my profile! 👋

 I'm an (incoming) second year comp sci and maths student @ Loughborough University!
 I'm really intersted in Data Science and Machine Learning and I aspire to have a job in these industries!
-Feel free to follow (I'll follow back) anc check out some of my projects! :boom:
+Feel free to follow (I'll follow back) and check out some of my projects! :boom:

 - 🔭 I’m currently working on understanding ML Algorithms through mini-projects.
 These include [comparing music tastes on Spotify](https://github.com/bailslearnsstuff/musicTasteAnalysis) and [Analysing Arsenal's tweets](https://github.com/bailslearnsstuff/football_tweet_mine)